*Page last updated April 21, 2021.

 - This benefit is available to dues-paying MCO members and their immediate families (spouse, children, step-children, grandchildren, and financial dependents).
 Under no circumstances will free tuition be extended to union drop outs or other non-members.

 This is an amazing opportunity for academy recruits who still need to earn their required college credits for employment.
-(Due to the staffing crisis, new recruits now have an 18-month grace period to earn their college credits while they work, due to the staffing crisis.)
+(Due to the staffing crisis, new recruits now have an 18-month grace period* to earn their college credits while they work, due to the staffing crisis.)
 Find out exactly which credits you need to continue with the MDOC or get an associate degree in criminal justice.
-This is another MCO supports officers from the start of their career and sets them on a path for success.
+This is another way MCO supports officers from the start of their career and sets them on a path for success.

 But this program doesn’t just benefit recruits.
 It lifts up all members and their families who aspire to earn a higher education degree.
-Even if you want to earn a bachelor’s degree, this is a great way to get many of your degree requirements completed for free.

 A union is more than just a contract.
 A strong union can help members and their families with the things that matter most, as this free program illustrates.
 Through collaboration and partnerships, we can develop programs that will make a deep impact on members’ and families’ lives.
-All of us should be rethinking what a union is and what it should mean for each of us.

 If you take advantage of this program, let us know.
 Email MCO Communications Director Anita Lloyd about the difference this free college made for you and your family.